CardinalSys/GoogleDinoGameUnityWithMachineLearning/README.md

 # DinoGameWithMLAgents
 Google's dinosaur game but maked in unity
--Normal Game
--IA